-Nyungwe National Park is located in the Southwestern part of Rwanda.
+Nyungwe Forest National Park is located in the Southwestern part of Rwanda.
 It is bordered by Kibira National Park in the South and the Democratic Republic of Congo (DRC) to the West.
 It is one of the oldest National Parks in Africa and also one of the most preserved mountain rainforests in Central Africa.
 Covering over 1,019km2 of rainforests, grasslands, bamboo, swamps, and blog.

-Nyungwe National Park is located in the watershed between 2 of the world’s longest rivers (River Congo basin and the River Nile basin) thereby supplying water to over 70% of the country.
+Nyungwe Forest National Park is located in the watershed between 2 of the world’s longest rivers (River Congo basin and the River Nile basin) thereby supplying water to over 70% of the country.

 The spectacular, mountainous, topographic and biodiversity nature of Nyungwe Forest National Park makes it one of Rwanda’s best tourism destinations.
 It contains over 25% of Africa’s total primates.
 These include the common chimpanzees, silver monkeys, golden monkeys, Ruwenzori colobus, L’Hoest monkeys, Dent’s mona monkeys, Red-tailed monkeys, olive baboons, Grey-cheeked monkeys, and many more.